Skip to content

 • Environmental Protection were successful in receiving funding from the 22/23 DEFRA Air Quality grant.

-• The grant will fund the delivery of a bespoke air quality education programme to a minimum of eight schools in Launceston, commencing in September 2023.
+• The grant funded the delivery of a bespoke air quality education programme, initially targeted to eight schools in Launceston, commencing in September 2023.

-• The programme will raise awareness of air quality and how active travel to school can be a good alternative to using the car and therefore help to improve air quality in the Launceston area.
+• The programme raised awareness of air quality and how active travel to school can be a good alternative to using the car and therefore helped to improve air quality in the Launceston area.

-• The programme will also educate those for whom there is no alternative to driving, to encourage switching off of engines when waiting outside schools.
+• The programme educated those for whom there is no alternative to driving, to encourage switching off of engines when waiting outside schools and also led to over 13% reductions in car travel and around an 8% increase in the use of park & ride/stride within participating schools.

 Getting in touch